Photon-starved imaging through turbulence at the diffraction limit: Results

-Beyond delivering higher reconstruction quality, TAP-BD is computationally efficient (Table 1).
+In addition to improving reconstruction quality, TAP-BD achieves high computational efficiency.
+(Table 1).
 On an RTX 3060Ti GPU, NeuWS takes 344 s for $M=100$ measurements, whereas TAP-BD takes just 38.6 s---a 9$\times$ reduction in computational time.
 At $D/r_0=20$ (Fig. 2A), TAP-BD reaches high-quality results with only $M=10$ measurements in $\sim$6 s, a 57$\times$ reduction compared with NeuWS at $M=100$.
 This computational efficiency comes from updating few, physically meaningful variables and from closed-form or proximal updates built from 2D FFT only, giving per-update cost $O(N \log(N))$, with $N=256\times256$ in this analysis.

 Next, we experimentally evaluated the robustness of TAP-BD across varying turbulence levels $D/r_0$ in Fig. 3.
 For these experiments, we used a negative 1951 USAF target (R3L3S1N, Thorlabs) as the test object $O$.
 The ground-truth turbulence phase $\Phi$ was generated and displayed on a SLM (E19×12-400-800-HDM8, 1920×1200 pixels with 8 $\mu$m pixel pitch, Meadowlark Optics), where it was superposed with each of the phase diversity patterns $\{\Gamma_i \}$.
 The corresponding coded measurements $\{I_i \}$ were sequentially captured using an emCCD camera (PIMAX 4:512EM, 512$\times$512 pixels with 23.6 $\mu$m pixel pitch, Teledyne Princeton Instruments).
-Details on the system configuration can be found in the Supplementary, while photon calculations are provided in the method.
+Details on the system configuration can be found in the Supplementary Material, while photon calculations are provided in the Appendix.

 Fig. 3A demonstrates TAP-BD’s performance under turbulence level $D/r_0=20$.
 Notably, with as few as $M=12$ measurements, the reconstructed target $\hat{O}$ achieves $\sim$ 26 dB PSNR, and the estimated phase $\hat{\Phi}$ attains an RMSE/2$\pi$ of $\sim$0.15.
-This high fidelity signifies that the reconstruction is recovering fine details approaching the system's theoretical diffraction-limited resolution.
+This high fidelity indicates that the reconstruction resolves fine spatial features approaching the system’s diffraction-limited resolution, which corresponds to Group 3, Element 4 of the USAF target (11.31 line pairs/mm, or approximately 44 $\mu$m resolution).
 These experimental results align with our simulations (Fig. 2A), which also indicated that $M \sim 10$ measurements are sufficient for turbulence level of $D/r_0\sim20$.